Research and reports

 But working from home needs to be managed carefully, so it’s important to have a proper working from home policy in place.

-Here’s a working from home policy template that you can use to set expectations with your team.
+Here’s how to create a working from home policy template that you can use to set expectations with your team.

 A working from home policy is a document that outlines what homeworking means at your business, as well as how employees can ask to work from home.
 It will outline some of the working from home rules that are specific to your business.